qor72/veho/readme.md

 }
 ```

-## Changes (Where's the product owner!?)
+## Changes/Notes
 - Added a state, READY, that comes before INDUCTED, that is required to induct a package
 - Induct will go through all packages provided and return an aggregated status for each
 - Pallets must exist before they can be loaded
-- induct and stow offer different behaviors; induct will do what it can while stow aborts on any error
+- `induct` and `stow` offer different behaviors; `induct` will do what it can while `stow` aborts on the first error
 - If a Package is requested to be "re-stowed" on a pallet that it's already on, that's OK
+  - Although to get here requires some really weird edge casing.
+Comment in the code.

 ## Mea Culpa